 [required on bottom of all EnronOnline pages – confirm with legal]

 1999 Enron Corp.
+All rights reserved.

 How to Register - 10

-The Power to Transact Online

-You must register to buy and sell products online.
-Registration gives you the flexibility of a Master User Name and Password, which can be used to set up other users in your company so they can view and/or transact commodities online.
+You must register to buy and sell products via EnronOnline.
+Registration gives you the flexibility of a Master User ID and Password, which can be used to set up other users in your company so they can view and/or transact commodities on EnronOnline.
 With a Master account, you can control which products your users see and whether they can transact them or just view them.

-In order to complete the registration process, we need some information about you.
+In order to apply, we need some information about you.
 Please complete the following three steps:

-Step 1: Select Your Country and View Registration Forms
+Step 1: Get Registration and Password Application Forms

-Select the country from which you will be transacting online:
+Registration is country-specific.
+We need to give you the right forms for the country you are transacting in.
+Please select your country from the following list:

 <Select Country>